-“No.” Her copy of the agreement landed with a flop onto the table, thrown away with turning a single page.
+“No.” Her copy of the agreement landed with a flop onto the table, thrown away without turning a single page.

 Her tone gave no room for deliberations, the talks concluded in a single word.
 He opened his jaw, and shut it with an audible click, taking a moment to collect himself before replying.
 “What?”
 Perhaps he should have taken more time to think.

 “I have no authority to grant land rights or working permits within the Saint’s Tribulations Mountains, and even if I did, I would refuse all the same.”
 Leaning forward, her aura erupted forth in a violent display of anger, the pressure violently pressing down upon him, freezing him in abject terror.
 Leaping to her feet, Yuzhen tried to defend him, but even she was no match for the formidable warrior before them, despite her expert training and experience.
 Glowering in undisguised rage, Akanai spoke in measured cadence, her tone barely restrained.
 “The Society attacked my people, nearly killed my daughter, and you expect compensation?
 I agree, reparations must be made, and I am here to collect.”